MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTenantRestrictedSearchAllowedList.md

 The Get-SPOTenantRestrictedSearchAllowedList cmdlet will return all the sites that are in the allowed list in the tenant.

-You must be a SharePoint Online or global administrator to run the Get-SPOTenantRestrictedSearchAllowedList cmdlet.
+You must be a SharePoint Administrator or Global Administrator to run the Get-SPOTenantRestrictedSearchAllowedList cmdlet.

 ## EXAMPLES